bmhveiga/IT-Support-Field-Labs/README.md

 - Network troubleshooting tools
 - Technical documentation

-## Relationship to the Other Labs

-This lab is the main infrastructure design for the scenario.
-The following labs zoom into specific support areas from this environment:

-- Lab 02 — Network Printer Configuration
-- Lab 03 — POS Support Lab
-- Lab 04 — CCTV / IP Camera Support

 ## Notes

 These labs are educational simulations created for IT support and infrastructure practice.
 They do not represent a real company network.